Education owes a lot to parents. But where do their rights begin and end?

 Many parents, regardless of how they vote, would agree with that.
 Indeed, the real story of public education today might be how stable it is, says Dr. Schneider.

 “People are actually pretty averse to the politicization of public education,” he says.
 “There are 13,000 school districts in this country.
-There are 13,000 school boards.”
-Even if more than 1,000 of those school boards were the target of political “takeovers,” that’s less than 1%, he points out.
-“There’s a story there, but the bigger story is the other 99%.
+There are 13,000 school boards. ...
 Sure, some people are unhappy.
 Some people are totally happy.
 Most people are kind of in between.
 The vast majority are not showing up and taking over school board meetings, and that’s true in red states and blue states and red counties and blue counties.”

 While a Gallup poll last year found that more Americans said they were “dissatisfied” with the country’s K-12 education system than “satisfied,” most parents – 73% – said that they were satisfied with the quality of education that their own children were receiving.
 In other words, the majority of parents are not upset with their own schools or teachers.

-Note: Editor’s note: This article has been updated to correct the explanation of comments by Dr. Schneider about parents and school board takeovers.